ykztawas/Weakly-Supervised-Affordance-Detection/README.md

 Evaluate your results using getMeanIoU_release.m.
 First adjust the paths to your setting.

-The output is a .txt file, it contains 6 rows for each of the affordances 'openable', 'cuttable', 'pourable', 'containable', 'supportable', 'holdable' and the background (in this order).

 ### Supervised training

 To reproduce our results on the CAD 120 affordance dataset, follow these steps: